SegoCode/CryptoPix/README.md

 There are a file you might reasonably want to edit if you deploy this code:

-- `server.go`, for port ip or other server details.
+- `config.json`, for port ip or other server details.

-CryptoPix no have any configuration file in this point, just download the `server.go` and run in root server directory.

-For golang enviroment you don't need download third-party libraries, is the reason why you do not see go.mod, CryptoPix has been developed in go1.16.6 version.
+Config details:
+`max-file-size` Bytes
+`clean-time` Hours

 ## Demo
 <img src="https://github.com/SegoCode/CryptoPix/blob/main/media/demo.gif"/>